 And don’t forget that there are many ways to teach.
 You can get a Bachelor’s degree in education and teach public school or private school.
 It’s not always necessary to be certified to teach, either.
 Teachers need aides and paraprofessionals.
 Or you can lecture at the college or university level once you’ve reached a particular juncture in your own career.

 There are plenty of positions that require teaching skills, but that do not follow a traditional teaching career path.
-You can be a private tutor or work with adult students, teaching English as a second language to immigrants.
+You can be a private high school tutoring instructor or work with adult students, teaching English as a second language to immigrants.
 You can teach piano or guitar out of your home, or you can give cooking classes at a local continuing education facility or maker space.

 A Career in Public Health